French Apple Pie

 What is an Alsatian apple tart?

 A classic French tart, the tarte aux pommes alsacienne (Alsatian apple tart), combines a buttery pastry crust with a custard filling and beautifully arranged apples.
-Originating from the Alsace region in northeastern France, bordering Germany and Switzerland, this tart is known for its elegant presentation and simple yet sophisticated flavors.
+Originating from the Alsace region in northeastern France, which borders Germany and Switzerland, this tart is renowned for its elegant presentation and simple yet sophisticated flavors.

 The tart typically begins with a pâte brisée or pâte sucrée crust, providing a sturdy yet tender base.
 Thinly sliced apples are arranged in concentric circles on the crust, creating a visually stunning design.